jekrch/eurovision-analytics/README.md

     docker-compose up -d
     ```

-    This command will start the PostgreSQL database and run the Flyway migration, creating the staging tables and importing the data from the CSV files.
+    This command will start the PostgreSQL database and run the Flyway migrations, creating the db schema and importing the data from the CSV files.

 4. Connect to the database: